-Currently the end product of this phase of the project is 10-20 images of our projections for display in gallery format (at EMK), online, and in social media.
+Currently the end product of this phase of the project is 10-20 images of our projections for display in gallery format (at We Are Boston Gala, EMK, The Mayor's Gallery), online, and in social media.
 But the visual power of a 30-foot face projected onto our cityscape is an arresting installation in and of itself.
 I believe there is great potential for broader impact with a long-term installation at various locations in the city.
 Events such as HubWeek or the Greenway Wall at Dewey Square Park would be ideal venues for such an installation.

 To see samples of our work and a roster of clients please visit our website: www.anthemmultimedia.com

 - Erik Jacobs | Anthem Multimedia | 617-852-4109 | firstname.lastname@example.org